-Like the studies presented above \citeyearpar{prudencio2015analysis,martinez2016making,martinez2019item}, this work also seeks to use IRT as a tool for analyzing datasets and classifiers.
-Among the objectives of this work, we seek to evaluate the well-known benchmark OpenML-CC18 according to the IRT lens, in order to explore its evaluation capacity.
-Alongside this, it is proposed to use the Glicko-2 rating system in conjunction with IRT as a new strategy to perform a more robust assessment of a classifier's strength and to assess the quality and efficiency of subsets of a benchmark.
-The generality metric proposed by \citet{martinez2018dual} can be compared to the concept of innate ability explored in this work.
-As well as the use of the discrimination parameter to filter and choose which games would be more suitable to compose a specific benchmark is similar to the strategy adopted in this work to create more efficient benchmarks.
-And like Dynabench \citep{nie2019adversarial}, this work aims to create and maintain quality benchmarks, evaluating their ability to test classifiers through IRT parameters.
+Like the studies presented above, \cite{prudencio2015analysis,martinez2016making,martinez2019item}, this work also seeks to use IRT as a tool for analyzing datasets and classifiers.
+One of the objectives of this research is to evaluate the well-known benchmark OpenML-CC18 according to the viewpoint of IRT, in order to explore its evaluation ability.
+Also proposede is using the Glicko-2 rating system in conjunction with IRT as a new strategy to perform a more robust assessment of a classifier's strength and to assess the quality and efficiency of the subsets of a benchmark.
+The generality metric proposed by \cite{martinez2018dual} can be compared to the concept of innate ability explored herein, as well as the use of the discrimination parameter to filter and to choose what games would be more suitable to compose a specific benchmark is similar to the strategy adopted in this work to create more efficient benchmarks.
+And like Dynabench \citep{nie2019adversarial}, this work is aimed at creating and maintaining quality benchmarks, thus evaluating their ability to test classifiers through IRT parameters.

-Additionally, the decodIRT is presented, which allows automating the process of analyzing classifiers and datasets through IRT.
-Where datasets are automatically downloaded from the OpenML platform, so the user only needs to choose which dataset they would like to evaluate.
+Additionally, the decodIRT is presented, which allows for automating the process of analyzing classifiers and datasets through IRT.
+Where datasets are automatically downloaded from the OpenML platform, the user only needs to choose which dataset they would like to evaluate.
 The goal is to refine the benchmark choice through IRT, looking for the most robust and difficult set of datasets available in OpenML.